- Academic Advising

 Students are expected to conduct themselves both within and outside the university in a way that will reflect favorably on themselves and Adams State.
 A student may be dismissed for misconduct following the judicial process for violations of the Student Handbook.
 In the event of such dismissal, tuition and fees will not be refunded in whole or in part.

 The faculty reserves the right to request withdrawal from the program of any graduate students who, in the faculty’s professional judgment, fail to satisfy academic requirements of the program including scholarship, academic or professional ethics, skills or characteristics, professional suitability for the programs in which they are enrolled, or engagement in misconduct.
-These decisions are at the discretion of the faculty and the appropriate department chair and shall be made in accordance with the general procedures for academic retention and dismissal set forth in the Graduate Student Handbook.
-When necessary, the academic retention and dismissal procedures within respective department handbooks will be utilized.
+These decisions are at the discretion of the faculty and the appropriate School Director and shall be made in accordance with the general procedures for academic retention and dismissal set forth in the Graduate Student Handbook for the program.
+When necessary, the academic retention and dismissal procedures within respective program handbooks will be utilized.

 Time Limitation on Credit